homes32/pebakery-docs/Commands/Interface/WriteInterface.md

 ### Example 2

-Let us assume a file %PluginFile% consists of these sections:
+Let us assume a file %ScriptFile% consists of these sections:

 ```pebakery
 [Main]